 The Water Dept. will be flushing most of the hydrants in town during normal working hours in the spring and fall.
-The flushing schedule will be posted on the Town's web site (www.townoforange.org).
+The flushing schedule will be posted in the newspaper and on the Town's web site (www.townoforange.org).
 Flushing is very important to maintain good water quality and fire flow.
 We apologize for any temporary inconvenience.